 The total of 2011 LSOAs and MSOAs for England and Wales:

-Data zones (DZs) and Intermediate zones (IZs) in Scotland will be reviewed following the 2011 Census and minor changes will be implemented, similar to those in England and Wales.
+DZs and intermediate zones (IZ) in Scotland were reviewed following the 2011 Census and minor changes were implemented, similar to those in England and Wales.

-Significant points of interest for the 2011 Census are that SOAs align to local authority district boundaries, including those that changed between 2003 and 2011, and also align at the border between Scotland and England.
+Significant points of interest for the 2011 Census are that SOAs align to local authority district (LAD) boundaries including those that changed between 2003 and 2011, and also align at the border between Scotland and England.

 Furthermore, the boundaries are available clipped to the coastline, for mapping, as well as to the extent of the realm, for geographic information systems and analysis.
-All SOAs have unique nine character codes, in line with all statistical geographies provided by ONS.
+All SOAs have unique nine-character codes, in line with all statistical geographies we provide.

-An upper layer super output area layer will not be created for England as part of the 2011 Census output area hierarchy.
+An upper layer super output area layer will not be created for England as part of the 2011 Census OA hierarchy.

 Boundaries remain freely available under Open Government Licensing terms.